opendatacube/datacube-core/docs/ops/windows.rst

 Python 2.7 or Python 3.5 environment
 ------------------------------------

 1. Download and install a standard python release from http://www.python.org/ .
-The AGDC supports versions 2.7 and 3.5.
+The :term:`AGDC` supports versions 2.7 and
+3.5.

 .. note::